United Kindgom

 Navigating Brexit

-With 60% of UK chemical exports destined for the EU and 75% of chemical imports originating from the EU, it was very reassuring that tariffs were avoided and supportive Rules of Origin agreed as part of the UK/EU Trade and Cooperation Agreement.
-The challenge remains to deliver a long-lasting solution over the Northern Ireland Protocol.
-Success on the Protocol should enable the UK and EU to advance the work of the technical committees and, in particular, the agreed chemicals annex addressing future regulatory cooperation.
+With 51% of UK chemical exports destined for the EU and 71% of chemical imports originating from the EU, it was very reassuring that tariffs were avoided and supportive Rules of Origin agreed as part of the UK/EU Trade and Cooperation Agreement.
+Nevertheless, 6 years after the vote the UK is still to establish UK REACH.